benbensenton/to-do/README.rst

            * script to only select certain equitys/counry         ? conditional on unique symbol amount
            * have a 24/7 docker machine                           ✓ ready
            * mine credits for free key                            ✓ in progress
-           * script for intraday async data                       ✓ not started
+           * script for intraday async data                       ✓ ongoing
-           * script for daily async data                          ✓ not started
+           * script for daily async data                           not started
+           * script for fundamental async data                     not started
+           * script for earnings calender async data               not started
+           * script for IPO calender async data                    not started
+           * script for Listing/Delisting async data               not started
+           * script for earnings/income/balance sheet async data   not started
+           * script for economic indicators async data             not started

            * storage of 150TB might be a bit of a problem
            * flat file hdf5 for timeseries, later db
            * flat file hdf5 for ticker and company data later sqlight/postgres/mysql